VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 # Introduction

 <p align="justify">
-The 2020 COVID-19 pandemic has caused countries across the world to implement unprecendented measures of social distancing to reduce the rate of transmission of COVID-19.
-Such measures include school closures and national lockdowns to urge people to stay at home to reduce day-to-day physical contact between individuals.
-This is widely regarded as one of the most effective ways to reduce the transmission of COVID-19 (Gu et al., 2020).
-Social distancing has disrupted the lives of entire populations (Caria et al., 2020), impacting on the mental wellbeing of many people, especially among those living in densely-populated urban settings with limited green public spaces.
+The 2020 COVID-19 pandemic has caused countries across the world to implement unprecendented measures of social distancing to reduce the rate of COVID-19 transmission.
+Such measures include school closures and national lockdowns to urge people to stay at home and thus reduce day-to-day physical contact between individuals.
+This is widely regarded as one of the most effective ways to reduce COVID-19 transmission (Gu et al., 2020).
+Social distancing has disrupted the lives across the world (Caria et al., 2020), impacting on the mental wellbeing of many people, especially among those living in densely-populated urban settings with limited green public spaces.
 The urban environment holds great influence over health, both directly and indirectly, through its impact on health-related behaviours (Bixby et al., 2015).
 The increase in chronic disease risk factors, for example, has been linked with urban living due to changing socio-economic, lifestyle and environmental factors (Allender et al., 2011).
 For this reason, disease prevention strategies that target the environment rather than individuals have gained support in  recent years (Department of Health, 2004 & 2011).
 </p>

 <p align="justify">
 Urban green space has been proven effective in improving public health in the contemporary background of global urbanisation (Liu et al., 2019).
-Urban green space has therefore become an effective tool for planning healthy cities, offering not only critical ecosystem services but also significant physical and mental benefits (Shanahan et al., 2015).
+Urban green space has therefore become an efficient tool for planning healthy cities, offering not only critical ecosystem services but also significant physical and mental benefits (Shanahan et al., 2015).
 Furthermore, this research aims to provide a spatio-temporal overview of green space and the global pandemic of COVID-19, to identify if an increase in urban green space can reduce the transmission of COVID-19.
 </p>